Cicero Workers' Compensation Attorney

 - You are entitled to collect 67% of your wages, tax-free, while you are unable to return to your duties.
 In the event you are permanently disabled, you may receive a lump sum payment to cover the cost of lost opportunities and wages in the future.

 - The Illinois Workers' Compensation Commission has created a fund to allow workers with permanent disabilities to receive a cost of living adjustments to their benefits.
 You have the right to seek this benefit if you are permanently unable to return to work.

 - You can file a workers' compensation claim even if you are seeking compensation on the grounds of employer negligence.
 If your workers' compensation benefits fall short of your expenses, the negligence lawsuit can cover the difference.

-Our lawyers have access to a network of medical experts and social workers who can help you with your physical recovery and make the process of coping with a catastrophic injury a little easier.
-To learn more about how we can help you with your workers' compensation claim or negligence lawsuit, contact us to arrange a free consultation and case review.
+Our lawyers have access to a network of medical experts and social workers.
+They can help you with your physical recovery and make the process of coping with a catastrophic injury a little easier.
+To learn more about how we can help you with your workers' compensation claim or negligence lawsuit, call today to arrange a free consultation and case review.

-Your consultation will allow you to have your questions answered face to face by one of our award-winning Cicero workers compensation attorneys while we gather all of the information we need to investigate your case.
+Your consultation will allow you to have your questions answered face to face by one of our award-winning Cicero workers compensation attorneys.
+At the same time, we will gather all the information that we need to investigate your case.

 We will explore every avenue available to maximize the value of your claim.
 If we are unable to recover work injury compensation on your behalf, you are assured our services will be free of charge.
 Click here for more information on our years of experience, legal services, a free initial consultation, practice areas, law office locations, and how to receive immediate legal advice.